-Over the remaining lifetime of the 22 affected engines, these upgrades are estimated to reduce emissions of fine particulate matter (PM2.5) by 0.3 tons, oxides of nitrogen (NOx) by 3.3 tons, hydrocarbons (HC) by 0.8 tons, and carbon monoxide (CO) by 2 tons.
+Over the remaining lifetime of the 13 affected engines, these upgrades are estimated to reduce emissions of fine particulate matter (PM2.5) by 0.4 tons, oxides of nitrogen (NOx) by 5.5 tons, hydrocarbons (HC) by 1 ton, carbon monoxide (CO) by 2.4 tons, and carbon dioxide (CO2) by 140 tons.
 Additionally, the reduction of PM2.5 emissions will also reduce black carbon (BC), which influences climate by directly absorbing light, reducing the reflectivity ("albedo") of snow and ice through deposition, and interacting with clouds.
+The project will also conserve over 12,000 gallons of diesel fuel.